dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

   type name underlyingType
 ```

-Type declarations most often appear at package level, where the named type is visible through- out the package, and if the name is exported (it starts with an upper-case letter), it’s accessible from other packages as well.
+Type declarations most often appear at package level, where the named type is visible throughout the package, and if the name is exported (it starts with an upper-case letter), it’s accessible from other packages as well.

 To illustrate type declarations, let’s turn the different temperature scales into different types:
 ```go